Schedule of Rates and Dues – Effective as of 1 January 2026

 Article 10

-Icelandic vessels more than 60 metres in registered length and all foreign vessels shall pay pilotage fees according to the following schedule:
+Vessels over 60 metres in registered length shall pay pilotage fees according to the following schedule:

-In the event of a departure delay or if the relocation of a vessel is repeatedly more than 30 minutes from the stated time without at least 2 hours’ notice, the minimum piloting dues may be applied.
+In the event of a departure delay or if the relocation of a vessel without at least 2 hours’ notice, the minimum piloting dues may be applied.

 Tugboat services